Dissipative particle systems on expanders: Few predators

 Now we prove the upper bound, arguing similarly to the proof of Theorem \ref{thm:persistent}.
-We divide into rounds, where within each round with high probability at least half of the remaining type $B$ particles are destroyed.
+We divide into rounds, where within each round with high probability at least half of the remaining prey particles are destroyed.
 At the start of each round we couple to a system of fake non-interacting particles, now starting each round with a bijective pairing as in the proof of Theorem \ref{thm:persistent}.
-Again, type $A$ particles remain paired, but type $B$ particles can become unpaired.
-The true and fake populations differ by at most a factor of two before half of the remaining type $B$ particles are destroyed.
+Again, predator particles remain paired, but prey particles can become unpaired.
+The true and fake populations differ by at most a factor of two before half of the remaining prey particles are destroyed.

-In each round $i$, writing $m_i$ for the number of remaining particles, we consider a mixing phase of $O(m_i \log n)$ steps and then $O(m_in/k)$ additional steps for destroying type $B$ particles.
+In each round $i$, writing $m_i$ for the number of remaining particles, we consider a mixing phase of $O(m_i \log n)$ steps and then $O(m_in/k)$ additional steps for destroying prey particles.
 Continuing to follow the proof of Theorem \ref{thm:persistent}, with high probability each fake particle takes $\Theta(\log n)$ steps in the mixing phase, and conditional on the initial locations of the fake particles, and the number of random walk steps each has taken, all being $\Theta(\log n)$, their locations are independent random variables and approximately uniform in the sense of \eqref{prob-bounds}.

-We claim that with high probability at each time $t$ in round $i$ with $\Omega(m_i \log n) = t = O(n^2)$, the type $A$ particles occupy at least $k/4$ positions.
-Indeed, if this fails at some time $t$ then when revealing the positions of type $A$ particles one by one there are at least $3k/4$ times when we reveal a particle in one of at most $k/4$ occupied positions.
+We claim that with high probability at each time $t$ in round $i$ with $\Omega(m_i \log n) = t = O(n^2)$, the predator particles occupy at least $k/4$ positions.
+Indeed, if this fails at some time $t$ then when revealing the positions of predator particles one by one there are at least $3k/4$ times when we reveal a particle in one of at most $k/4$ occupied positions.
 Any particle has probability at most $2/n$ of being in some given position, so this event has probability at most $2^k(k/2n)^{3k/4} = o(n^{-2})$ for $k \ge 4$.
 The claim follows by a union bound.